-Test A detects albumin in feces, which indicates hindgut injury equivalent to grade 1 (such as mucosal damage involving the basement membrane) or higher.
-Test H detects hemoglobin in feces, which indicates injury equivalent to grade 2 or higher anywhere along the GI tract of the horse.
+Test A detects occult equine albumin in feces, which indicates injury caudal to the common bile duct (such as ulceration or inflammation in the hindgut).
+Test H detects occult equine hemoglobin in feces, which indicates injury that is producing whole blood anywhere along the GI tract of the horse.
 Taken together, the two parts of the test may provide a means of distinguishing foregut and hindgut conditions in horses.

 Limitations Of The Test

 The SUCCEED FBT is a fecal occult blood test.
 It is designed to detect blood components in feces that may be indicative of underlying pathologic conditions.
 This makes the SUCCEED FBT a qualitative test for the presence and location of gastrointestinal injury.
 It is not a quantitative test.

 Albumin may be present at the site of injury absent whole blood: thus a positive test A reflects ANY injury in the hindgut (i.e. caudal to the Common Bile Duct).
 Hemoglobin is only present with whole blood: therefore, a positive test H reflects injury producing whole blood ANYWHERE in the GI tract.

 Equine albumin and hemoglobin in feces may arise from a variety of conditions, including but not limited to:

 ● Bleeding ulcers (gastric or colonic)